apache/nuttx/configs/README.txt

 	development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

+configs/hymini-stm32v
+	A configuration for the HY-Mini STM32v board.

 configs/kwikstik-k40.
     Kinetis K40 Cortex-M4 MCU.
 This port uses the FreeScale KwikStik-K40 development board.